-I'm currently a robotics mechanical engineer at the Jet Propulsion Laboratory, nominally working on whatever NASA and other agencies are willing to fund (thanks for paying your taxes!).
-I received my PhD from Yale University in 2016, where I studied methods and designs for dexterous manipulation with compliant, underactuated hands, as a graduate researcher in the Yale Grab Lab.
+Currently, I'm a mechanical engineer at UBTech Robotics, working on manipulation-related technologies for service robots or Skynet, whichever one is more profitable.
+Before that, I used to be a robotics mechanical engineer at the Jet Propulsion Laboratory, nominally working on whatever NASA and other agencies are willing to fund (thanks for paying your taxes!).
+I received my PhD in 2016 from Yale University, where as a graduate researcher in the Yale Grab Lab, I studied methods and designs for dexterous manipulation with compliant, underactuated hands.
 I previously graduated from MIT in 2010 with a BS in Computer Science and a BS in Mechanical Engineering with focus on Robotics.
 Usually answers to "Ray".
 Have been known to also answer to "crazyray," "toothpickguy," and "hey you."

 Previously, I was fortunate enough to start grad school as part of the Yale-Harvard-iRobot collaboration that developed the iHY hand for the DARPA ARM-H challenge.
 That work led to me starting and developing the Yale OpenHand Project, an online repository of open-source hand designs based on Yale Grab Lab's work in rapidly prototyped flexure-based grippers.
 In parallel with my thesis work, I've also modified RepRap-style 3D-printers and experimented with various rapid-prototyping techniques.